ellis882/hangman-msp3/README.md

     - you cannot enter the same guess twice.
     - you cannot enter input that is not a letter or word of correct length of secret word.

-- at the end of the game you are asked to play again?
-(Y/N).
+- the game starts with a menu to Start, Continue or Quit.
-    - if type Y the game starts again.
+    - if you choose the first option the game starts and you should enter your name and play.
-    - when type N you go to welcome text.
+    - when you choose the second you can continue to play and you don't have to enter your name.
-    - when type anything else you are asked to type only (Y/N).
+    - when choose the third option you quit the game.

 ### 2.2.
 Features left to implement in the future